7 Grilling Secrets for Barbecue Success

 Are you a notorious meat flipper or poker?
 Stop!
 Once you put the meat on the grill, leave it alone until you’re ready to flip it and really, you should only flip it once.
 If you think you have to push your burgers down with a spatula, nope.
 That actually dries it out.
 And, if you stab your meat just don’t, It releases the juices and…you guess it, dries out the meat.

 If you want your meat to be the very moist it can be, put a pan of water next to the grill.
 I know, this totally doesn’t seem like it would be enough to make a difference, but it does because it keeps the air all around the grill more humid.

-#1.)
-Trim the fat-Fat burns really fast, and if there’s too much of it, it makes the meat charred and crispy.
-Unless you like meat that resembles a charred hockey puck, trim down you meat so that there’s only about a quarter of an inch of fat on the edges.
-Doing this will also keep the grease from dripping and causing flame-ups.
+Have you ever had a perfectly grilled steak except for the fat around it, which has managed to char?
+Fat burns really fast and if there’s too much of it on your meat, it’s going to make your meat charred.
+So, unless you like meat that resembles a charred hockey puck, trim down you meat so that there’s only about a quarter of an inch of fat on the edges.
+This will also keep the grease from dripping and causing flame-ups.

 I’ve never tried this so you’re on your own with this one, but apparently it works.
 If you’re cooking on a charcoal grill, you can pour salad dressing over the charcoal and the oil in the dressing should act as an accelerator.
 Again, I’ve never done this myself, but I’m guessing that Italian dressing would probably be the best to use.